 As with a lot of things with changes to your sense of smell, everyone is different, water supplies are different, and everyone will be affected in different ways.
 The best way to overcome changes and challenges is to experiment and see what works for you.
 In the case of water, working to understand what aspect of it causes disgust, and finding an alternative - can bring relief.
 Compare the smell of your water from your tap, first the cold water and then the hot (hot water pipes and heaters can develop their own problems).
 Then compare that experience to a bottle of distilled water such as you would buy to use in your clothes pressing iron.
 See if you detect different odours; the distilled water could have a smell of the plastic container.
 Then compare this to a favorite bottled water brand that you might drink.
 If you detect unpleasant odours in all these waters, it may be difficult to offset your experience.
 If the distilled water and bottled water smell refreshing and clean, then maybe a filter on your tap to remove the tap water’s odours, such as from chlorine, would bring relief.

-This article was written by Dr Duika Burges Watson who leads the Altered Eating Research Network at Newcastle University, with expert input from Gary Burlingame, director of Philadelphia Water's Bureau of Laboratory Services, USA.
+This article was written by Dr Duika Burges Watson, founder of the Altered Eating Research Network, with expert input from Gary Burlingame, director of Philadelphia Water's Bureau of Laboratory Services, USA.